-The design rights validity renewal may be submitted following the expiry of the time period referred to in paragraph 2 of the present Article, provided that the double amount of the required administrative fees and duties is paid.
+Application for renewal of design validation can be filed within six months after the expiry of the period referred to in paragraph 2 of this Article, provided that the payment of the prescribed administrative fee has been done.

 The new industrial design protection period shall commence on the day of expiry of the previous five year period.